Types of Computer Networks

 It’s a type of network design that connects computers across a large geographical area of a city, region and even spans beyond country boundaries.
 It consists of several sections of LAN’s and MAN’s connected together by devices such as routers.

 A WAN transmits information by telephone lines, ISDN (Integrated Services Digital network) lines, Radio waves, or satellite Microwave.
+A network device called a router connects LANs to a WAN.
 The Internet is the best example of the largest Wide area network as it covers the whole world.

 So the moment you connect two or more computers located reasonably close to one another, you will be creating a LAN.
 Even when you are to create a MAN or a WAN, you will have to start with a Local Area Network.